GE2025: Others may downplay tariff situation, but PAP ‘will never gamble with future of Singapore’, says PM Wong

 How Singapore navigates through these turbulent times “will determine our future and our children's future”, Mr Wong told some 400 party activists at AUX Infinite Studios at one-north.

-He said that the world is currently going through profound change, with the imposing of tariffs by US President Donald Trump kicking off a “full-blown trade war” with China.
+He said that the world is currently going through profound change, with the imposition of tariffs by US President Donald Trump kicking off a “full-blown trade war” with China.

 “It has grown increasingly uncertain and dangerous, especially for small countries like ours,” he said.
 “The conditions that underpinned our survival, security and success are coming apart.”